sdingcn/closure/README.md

 bin/clocalc <source-path>
 ```

-Use `python3 run_test.py` to build the interpreter and runs all tests.
+Use `python3 run_test.py` to build the interpreter and run all tests.